10 ideas for outdoor things to do in England this autumn 2021

 So there’s 10 ideas and hundreds of suggestions for outdoor things to do in England this autumn.
 What takes your fancy?

-If you are interested in planning further ahead take a look at my post about Christmas events happening in the UK this year.
+If you are interested in planning further ahead take a look at my post about Christmas events happening in the UK this year and the best places to find egg hunts and Easter trails in England and Wales.

 Planning your autumn days out?
 Why not save this post about things to do this autumn on Pinterest.